Mammograms and Screening Recommendations

 A Breast Self Exam (BSE)

 A self exam which begins with a visible scan in the mirror for exterior changes in the breast including distortion, swelling, dimpling, puckering, redness, soreness or bulging of the skin.
-For directions on how to complete a physical self exam, please visit www.breastcancer.org.
+Find self-exam instructions from Breastcancer.org.

 Clinical Breast Exam (CBE)